 03 of 10

 If your dog digs up your yard, it can get pretty frustrating for you.
-Try and determine the cause of the digging, then work to eliminate that source.
-Spend more time with your dog, give him more exercise, and work on extra training.
-If digging is inevitable, set aside an area where your dog can learn it is "okay" to dig, like a sandbox.
+Try and determine the cause of... the digging, then work to eliminate that source.
+Spend more time with your dog, give it more exercise, and work on extra training.
+If digging is inevitable, set aside an area where your dog can learn it is acceptable to dig, like a sandbox.

 04 of 10